ansible/product-demos-bootstrap/README.md

 Presumably you have already completed this step before arriving here, however you need to install Ansible Automation Platform before you continue.

 ### Step 2 - Edit the Demo Project
-1. Login to your Automation Controller as the `admin` user and click on **Projects** in the left hand sidebar.
+1. Login to your Automation Automation Platform as the `admin` user and click on **Projects** in the left hand sidebar.
 2. If you have the **Demo Project** created at installation time:
    1. Click on the **Demo Project** and edit it.
    2. Change the **Source Control URL** to `https://github.com/ansible/product-demos-bootstrap` and save the project.